 Spinbackup provides a single solution that allows businesses today to provide data protection for their Office 365 environments and all services therein.
-Spinbackup provides world-class protection for businesses looking for an all-encompassing solution covering Email, Calendar, Contacts, Sharepoint, and OneDrive in a powerful management interface that is easy to navigate and provides tons of features for administrators to provide granular control over the environment.
+Spinbackup offers world-class protection for businesses.
+It covers Email, Calendar, Contacts, Sharepoint, and OneDrive.
+The interface is easy to navigate and provides lots of features for administrators.
+They can gain granular control over the environment.

 In addition to the data protection capabilities that Spinbackup provides, Spinbackup stands in a class of its own providing extremely powerful cybersecurity functionality within the Office 365 environment which allows businesses to provide protection that goes full circle.
 The cybersecurity functionality helps businesses to prevent the security events that often lead to data loss in the first place, and the data loss protection allows recovering data that may have been affected by any number of events.

 Spinbackup is the only Office 365 data protection solution that provides organizations with the control they need over where backup data is housed.
 By allowing customers to choose the public cloud provider that will house the backend storage for Office 365 backups, businesses can make decisions based on company policies and provide a diversity of data.
 Just a few of the extremely important highlights of the solution Spinbackup provides include the following:

 - Data Diversity – Organizations can choose to effectively house backup data in a different public cloud provider than the service is backed up.
 This allows the fullest measure of protection against having all data, both production and backup data in the same public cloud infrastructure.